Sex injuries

 Whiplash

-It may be that you wear your sexual injuries like a badge of honour – “Woohoo, I got laid again, go me!”
-But if the repeated marks to your skin are getting you down it may be time to take action.
-Perhaps your mates keep eying your lover with disdain convinced they are beating you up, when really you just bruise easily or enjoy consensual rough sex.
+You might wear your sex injuries like a badge of honour – “Woohoo, I got laid again, go me!”
+But if the repeated marks to your skin are making life difficult it may be time to take things down a notch.
+Perhaps your mates are convinced your partner is treating you wrong.
+In reality, you just bruise easily or enjoy sex on the rougher side (consensually, of course).
+But how are they meant to know?

-The answer?
-Abstain.
-Behave and stop your sinful shagging ways.
-Just kidding.
-If the injuries could be prevented by a change in your sexual techniques and positions, it may be worth considering.
-Try talking to your partner, if stopping biting you isn’t an option, try positions which would mean that teeth-to-skin content occurs in a place usually covered by your style of dress (on your back rather than shoulders or nose for example).
+So, if the injuries can be prevented by a change in your sexual techniques and positions, it may be worth considering.
+Try talking to your partner.
+If not biting you isn’t an option then try positions which would mean that any teeth-to-skin content occurs in a place usually covered by clothing (on your back rather than shoulders or nose for example).

 Next Steps